 A Frog'sLife (Cycle)!
-How do frogs grow from a tadpole to adult, and what do they do along the way?
+How do frogs grow from a tadpole to an adult, and what do they do along the way?
 Students will learn all about the fabulous world of frogs through an engaging story time.
-Afterwards they will create their own life cycle craft, recall some things they learned and talk about how our actions affect frogs and other things living in the water.
-K - 2; Plants and Animals
+Afterwards they will create their own life cycle craft, recall things they learned and talk about how our actions affect frogs and other things living in the water.
+Ages 8 - 12

 Be Water Wise As they learn about drinking water resources, students will purify a contaminated sample of water to drink.
 Students will attempt to create their own filter with supplied materials and test its effectiveness.
 Students will explore water usage in the United States and steps we can take to conserve water.
 Thanks to Procter & Gamble, for their generous gift of the P&G water filtration packets.
-Ages 8 - 10; 11 - 14; Water
+Ages 8 - 14

 "Bob and Otto" Through the friendship between Bob the caterpillar and Otto the worm, children will observe the very distinct roles of each organism in the world around them.
 Children will see that all living beings play a special part in their ecosystem and realize they are all interdependent.
 Afterwards each child gets to decorate their own cocoon and is given a butterfly to take home.
-Ages 4 - 7; Plants and Animals
+Ages 4 - 7

 Cookie Mining Students use a cookie and "mine" chocolate chips to represent natural resources, making and losing money based on the amount of resources recovered and the amount of land destroyed.
 The students will learn the value of natural resources and explore the concept of renewable resources. **Please note: Food will be distributed that may cause allergic reactions in some participants.
-Ages 8 - 10; 11 - 14; Global Issues
+Ages 8 - 14

 Edible Soil In this learning activity, participants will get an introduction into the composition, layers and life forms in our soil.
 They will then get to use pudding, sprinkles, cookies and chocolate chips to learn about what soil is made from and how important it is to our everyday life. **Please note: Food will be distributed that may cause allergic reactions in some participants.
-Ages 4 - 7; 8 - 10; 11 - 14; Soils
+Ages 4 - 14

-Pumpkin Harvest Follow a pumpkin seed from germination to jack-o-lantern and eventually back to seed again; tracing the life cycle and illustrating plant heredity.
+Pumpkin Harvest Students will trace the life cycle of a pumpkin.
+They will follow a pumpkin seed from germination to jack-o-lantern and eventually back to seed again.
 After reading about pumpkins, the children will be given supplies to create their own paper jack-o-lantern to take home.
-Ages 4 - 7; Plants and Animals
+Ages 4 - 7

 Wiggly Worms Students will discover the world of worms with the story “Tunneling Earthworms”; they will learn what they eat, how they survive, and what environment they live in.
 A worm bin will be brought into the classroom for kids to have a hands-on experience with worms and soil and investigate why the underground world is so important to us.
-Ages 4 - 7; 8 - 10; 11 - 14; Plants and Animals
+Ages 4 - 14

 Ready to Schedule?